nidve01/bootstrap/README-postInstall.md

 ```

 ### Registry
-The registry endpoint is used to push your project image to this registry and can be later used to deploy target endpoint.
+The registry endpoint is used to push your project image to this registry; it can be later used as a deployment target endpoint.

-Please <a href="https://hub.docker.com/" target="new">signup</a> with docker hub for an account.
-Use the docker hub login info to create registry endpoint in qubeship
+Please <a href="https://hub.docker.com/" target="new">signup</a> with Docker Hub for an account.
+Use the Docker Hub login info to create registry endpoint in qubeship

 #### Registry Endpoint

 Open the qubeship app http://192.168.99.100:7000 (refer to the installation success message for APP url)
 1. Login to app with your github credentials
-2. Open the Menu --> Endpoints --> New
+2. Open the left navigation menu --> Endpoints --> New
 3. Enter the below details and save
 ```
 Name: "DockerHubRegistry"